 Citizens Advice Lewisham can help with enquiries about benefits, housing, employment and a range of other issues.
 They can also help if you are experiencing financial difficulties and can’t afford food or other essentials.

 Please call 0800 231 5453 (freephone) for a confidential call back from a Citizens Advice advisor.
 Their lines are open Monday–Friday, 9.30am–12.30pm and 1.30pm–4pm.

 Getting food and other essential items

 If you are self-isolating, you should ask family members, friends or neighbours for help with food, medication and other essential items.
-You could also order your shopping and request prescriptions online or by telephone.

 NHS Test and Trace

-Widespread test and trace capabilities are important as we all start to get back to our daily routines as lockdown measures are slowly lifted.
+Widespread test and trace capabilities remain important as we all start to get back to our daily routines as lockdown measures are slowly lifted.
 Contact tracing will help ensure that any cases of COVID-19 are identified quickly to support individuals with symptoms and protect the wider community.